leiwanglsu/geog4057/Homeworks/Assignment 5 Create a script tool and toolbox with python.md

 - Put 1 as Minimum and 100000 as maximum
 - Click Ok to close the script definition window
 - In the catalog pane, find the "Random Sample" script tool and double click on it.
 - Do you see the parameter interface you just defined?
 Capture the screen of it.
+(10 pnts)

 ![Alt text](images/image-20.png)